Laura Anne Anderson is a screenwriter working in television, feature films and short films.

 A tale of police trying to do their best in a supernatural Scotland, Laura’s episode is the penultimate in the series and revolves around a missing person in a race against time.

-You can watch Fight the Bite, Cops and Monsters episode 5, online now.
+You can watch Fight the Bite, Cops and Monsters episode 5, online on Amazon Prime now.

 I Am Anna (in post) – co-screenplay writer for Timo Langer’s independent Scottish feature film.